HumanDynamics/RevolvingLoanHack/ProjectPlan/Accounting/README.md

 System Needs Continuous Statements of:

+* First, balance sheet: assets and liabilities.
+* The main equation in a balance sheet is that "assets" equals "liabilities + equity" the "equity"
+* Note: We note "loans" as liabilities and "investment" as "assets".

+If we received $10000 from investor and we $500 in loans outstanding, then the remaining has to be cash and that is listed as an "asset".

 # Assets

 What the fund has, could be physical assets, goods or whatver the fund has that it can earn money with.